rticommunity/rticonnextdds-connector-py/docs/configuration.rst

         </qos_profile>
     </qos_library>

-You can define the Qos for each individual entity:
+You can define the QoS for each individual entity:

 .. code-block:: xml